9 FAM 503

 9 FAM 503.1-4(C) Diversity Visas

 DV immigrants are subject to numerical limitations.
-An alien who seeks to participate in the DV lottery must register once each year and if selected, must complete the immigrant visa process by the end of the DV program year.
+An individual who seeks to participate in the DV lottery must register once each year and if selected, must complete the IV process by the end of the DV program year.
 See 9 FAM 502.6 for additional information about diversity visas.